Grants

 Federal Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree.

 You can only receive Pell Grant funds from one school at a time.
 The maximum time frame for Pell Grant eligibility (set by federal law) is 12 full-time semesters or the equivalent of six years.
-Since the amount of a scheduled Pell Grant award you can receive each award year is equal to 100%, the six-year equivalent is 600%.
-You will receive a notice from the Financial Aid Office if you’re getting close to your limit.
+The amount of a scheduled Pell Grant award that you can receive each year is equal to 100%, making the six-year equivalent: 600%.
+You will receive a notice from the NMSU Financial Aid Office if/when you get close to reaching your limit.

 If your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 You may be eligible for additional Pell Grant funds if, at the time of your parent’s or guardian’s death, you were:

-If you meet these requirements and you’re eligible for a Pell Grant, your Expected Family Contribution (EFC) will be changed to zero, which maximizes your Pell grant amount and can increase your eligibility for all federal student aid programs.
+If you meet these requirements and you’re eligible for a Pell Grant, your Student Aid Index (SAI) will be changed to zero, which maximizes your Pell Grant amount and can increase your eligibility for all federal student aid programs.
 Payments are adjusted if you are enrolled less than full-time.

-If you meet those requirements and you are eligible to receive a Pell Grant due to your EFC being too high, you might be eligible for the Iraq and Afghanistan Service Grant.
+If you meet those requirements and you are eligible to receive a Pell Grant due to your SAI being too high, you might be eligible for the Iraq and Afghanistan Service Grant.

 Students must file a Free Application for Federal Student Aid (FAFSA) as part of the application process for a Federal Pell Grant.
 If you are selected for Verification, please be advised you are expected to satisfy or complete your requirements by a specific deadline that can found under our Verification Policy page under the “Consequences and Deadlines” section.
 Students must meet all eligibility requirements for the Pell Grant by the last day of the registration which is referred to as the semester’s full-term census date.